mariushobbhahn/mariushobbhahn.github.io/_posts/2019-10-20-recommendations.md

 category: opinion
 ---

 In this post I wanna lay out a couple of different books, podcasts and other forms of media I consume and give a short pitch of their content.
 This list will be continuously updated over time when I have new recommendations.
 If you think there is something missing on feel free to contact me via your prefered means of communication.
-I need to point out that the media I consume is obviously reflective of the values I hold and the bubble I am part of, meaning you can expect a Rationalist, Bayesian, Effective Altruist, Leftist, etc. bias.
+I need to point out that the media I consume is obviously reflective of the values I hold and the bubble I am part of, meaning you can expect a Rationalist, Bayesian, Effective Altruist, culturally leftleaning, etc. bias.

 ## **Media:**